 So grab a few green tea bags and handful of fresh mint.
 Make it today.
 Let it chill and serve it over ice.
 Then let the refreshment begin!

-- 1 cup mint leaves, slightly bruised and torn if they're big leaves
+- 1 cup fresh mint slightly bruised and torn

 - 6 c. hot water